Skip to content

 • public-sales-360-table.pbip: This file serves as a Power BI project template or configuration file.
 Power BI uses files like .pbip or .pbix to encapsulate reports, datasets, and visualizations.
 The .pbip file ties together the semantic model and report definitions from the other folders, acting as the entry point for working on the project in Power BI Desktop or the Power BI service.

-Step 5: Enter Credentials
+Step 5: Enter credentials

-Once the file is opened, a popup will appear prompting for the DataOS username and API key.
+Open the public_sales360 file in Power BI, once the file is opened, a popup will appear prompting for the DataOS username and API key.

 DPH